30350n/pcb2blender/README.md

 - (manual) Download the `pcb2blender_exporter.zip` from the [latest release](https://github.com/30350n/pcb2blender/releases/latest),
-  unpack the `plugins` directory from it into your [Kicad Plugin directory](https://dev-docs.kicad.org/en/python/pcbnew/) and rename it to `pcb2blender_exporter`.
+  unpack the `plugins` directory from it into your [KiCad Plugin directory](https://dev-docs.kicad.org/en/apis-and-binding/pcbnew/) and rename it to `pcb2blender_exporter`.

 ### Importer (Blender)